vinodjanardhanan/Equil.jl/docs/src/index.md

 - <p>: initial pressure in Pa

 ## Output
-The code generates only screen output.
+The code generates screen output as well as a CSV file (ch_equil.csv).
+The *ch_equil.csv* file will be located in the same directory where the input xml file is located.
 An example output is shown below.

 ```
 Inititial condition: